iNethi/architecture/README.md

 # iNethi Architecture
-Explanation of the iNethi system
+Find the general iNethi architecture explain below and find documentation on various services [here](docs).

 ## Architecture Types
 There are two iNethi architectures.
 Each has advantages and tradeoffs.
 There is a hybrid architecture (diagram 1) and a